xmorg3/myebookshellread/README.md

 	for a really long PDF to process all text to a tmp file in order to read it.
 This is because the script does conversion on the fly so you may need to wait.
-A more permanent solution would be to conver the file once, and keep it in txt format for the duration of its use.  so i would ps2acii war_and_peace.pdf > warandpeace.txt then read the text file.
+A more permanent solution would be to convert the file once, and keep it in txt format for the duration of its use.  so i would ps2acii war_and_peace.pdf > warandpeace.txt then read the text file.
+However, the book would have to be EXTREEMLY long.
+Bible sized books are no problem.

+This script is a dedicated to the creator of ebook-speaker Jos Lemmens / http://jlemmens.nl/ This Script takes no code from the original but intends to provide quick and easy way of outputing text to speach and saving the progress of a text file via a bookmark. it intends to be extreemly portable, only requring a shell, awk, seq, and espeak ideally you can replace espeak with any other tts which excepts pipe input.